segmentio/segment-docs/src/engage/content/email/visual-html-editor.md

 beta: true
 ---

 Use the Visual HTML Editor for both code and visual editing capabilities from a single view.
-With the Visual HTML Editor, you can import or update your email template with code, or use the visual editor for a code free design experience.
+With the Visual HTML Editor, you can build your email template with code, copy and paste existing code, or use the visual editor for a code free design experience.

 On this page, you'll learn how to use the Visual HTML Editor to build personalized email templates for your Engage campaigns.